 Bottom line; I simply want to hear the Voice of the Master of the Sabbath, who is in fact the Master of All.
 I want to hear His Torah/Instruction.
 I want to read the the Scriptures without any preconceived notion from either side.
 I want to see it for what it really says, not what it doesn’t say, or that has been “read into it.”
 I want to hear the narration of the Spirit of God Himself when I read the text, and not through either tradition.

 I was born in coal country, East Kentucky, in 1955.
+My family’s faith heritage in is The Old Regular Baptist denomination, where my dad was a preacher and church moderator.
 My family moved to Indiana in 1965.
 I was raised from 10 years old in Northeast Indiana.
 I’ve lived in this area my entire life, since 1965.

 I’m a musician, a songwriter, a jingle writer, a voice over actor (mostly radio commercials), a teacher of the Word, formerly a teaching elder at the assembly we once attended, a Christian Radio Station Manager and on air announcer, and a worship leader.